United States Passports

 General Passport Information

-Passport Outreach will be offered on Wednesdays at the Pittsford Town Hall and on Thursdays at the Greece Town Hall between the hours of 9:00 a.m and 4:00 p.m.
+Passport Outreach is also regularly offered on Wednesdays at Pittsford Town Hall and on Thursdays at Greece Town Hall from 9:00 a.m until 4:00 p.m.

 When applying for a passport, please be prepared to provide the following:

 - A completed application, type written or neatly printed in black ink only.
 Do not sign the form until in the presence of a Clerk.

 - Proof of U.S. citizenship in one of three forms:

 - a certified copy of your birth certificate with a raised seal and parents names listed,

 - an old U.S. passport issued in your name

 - Proof of identity in the form of:

 - a valid NYS Driver License or non-Driver ID,

 - naturalization papers issued to you as an adult, or